gagan0123/wp-testing-docker/README.md

 These images are based on official Docker PHP images built upon Alpine Linux with additional modules needed for testing with WordPress.

+You can find these docker images at [docker hub](https://hub.docker.com/r/wpunit/php).

 The goal of these tools is to automate as much as possible of routine work related to configuring the runner so you can concentrate on writing tests for your code.